tobyhodges/swc-20230728-git-data/README.md

-# swc-20230728-git-data
+# Example data for Git Lesson

-Example data for Git Lesson
+Fake personal data randomly generated at http://randat.com/, for use in a Git lesson at a Software Carpentry workshop.